 Scientific research and technological development make a major contribution to the integral development and the quality of life of human beings, especially, but not only, in the area of health where new therapeutic options become increasingly available.
 They are also an important motor of economic growth.
 COMECE chiefly covers the bioethical issues that arise at the EU level in the ambits of health and of research, although the main competences with regard to these matters remain largely at the Member States’ level.
-COMECE is assisted in this mission by a Working Group on Ethics in Research and Medicine
+COMECE is assisted in this mission by a Working Group on Ethics.

 Read our Factsheet.